thoas/bokchoy/README.md

 ## Introduction

-Bokchoy is a simple Go library for queueing tasks and processing them in the background with workers.
+Bokchoy is a simple and distributed Go library for queueing tasks and processing them in the background with workers.

-It's powered by a generic engine implementation which currently supports [Redis](https://github.com/thoas/bokchoy/blob/master/broker_redis.go) and it's designed to have a low barrier to entry.

-It should be integrated in your web stack easily.
+It should be integrated in your web stack easily and it's designed to have a low barrier entry for newcomers.

+It currently only supports [Redis](https://github.com/thoas/bokchoy/blob/master/broker_redis.go) (client, sentinel and cluster) with some Lua magic, but internally it relies on a generic broker implementation to extends it.

+## Motivation

+We all know, it is relatively easy to make a producer/receiver system in Go since the language contains builtins features to build it from scratch but we keep adding the same system everywhere instead of thinking reusable.

+Bokchoy is a plug and play component, it does its job and it does it well for you that you can focus on your business logic.

 ## Getting started